Lesbian Teen Banned from Prom

 So now I'm sure kids at that school are looking at this girl and thinking, "You're the reason I'm not allowed to have a prom, something I've been planning for and looking forward to for a very long time."
 If there wasn't enough animosity towards Constance already, as it seems like there might have been in this very accepting town of hers, I'm sure cancelling the prom in her name did it.

 When reading this story I was disturbed for pretty obvious reasons.
 Everybody else gets to take whoever the hell they want to prom...why should the gender of either party change this previously established rule?
 As Constance said, "I want my prom experience to be the same as all of the other students, a night to remember with the person I'm dating."
 It's just plain discrimination...LOVE, PEOPLE.
 LOVE.

 It also reminded me of the documentary Prom Night in Mississippi.
 For those who haven't seen it, the general premise is in the Spring of 2008 Morgan Freeman offered to pay for the prom of Mississippi's Charleston High School under one condition: that it be racially integrated.
 Yeah, 2008 and this school had separate proms based on race.

 Basically, all the high school kids agreed to this arrangement, but the parents of this town were still pissed off.
 In the end, many parents of the white students decided to throw their own white prom.
 Which is something I suspect may happen in Constance's town...except here we replace racism with homophobia.

 Fortunately, Constance has the American Civil Liberties Union on her side and is fighting back.
 I'll be following this story and sending positive thoughts towards Constance.

-More articles in WMC FBomb by Tag: High school, Civil rights, Americas, Activism and advocacy, Sexuality, Film
+More articles by Tag: High school, Civil rights, Americas, Activism and advocacy, Sexuality, Film